J&J, Amazon on list that hedge funds love to hate

 During the first three months of 2012, hedge funds turned more optimistic, increasing their net long exposure slightly to 49 percent from 46 percent at the end of the fourth quarter 2011.
 Most hedge funds still liked what they already liked, leaving them to turn over only 31 percent of all positions.

-The industry continued its love affair with technology industry darling Apple Inc, where the stock price is up 37.5 percent despite some roller-coaster moves.
-Apple ranked No. 1 on the list of stocks that matter most to hedge funds followed by internet software giant Google Inc.
+The industry continued its love affair with technology industry darling Apple Inc (AAPL.O), where the stock price is up 37.5 percent despite some roller-coaster moves.
+Apple ranked No. 1 on the list of stocks that matter most to hedge funds followed by internet software giant Google Inc (GOOG.O).

-Financial services giant JP Morgan Chase, whose acknowledgement of a multi-billion dollar trading loss has pushed its share price down 21 percent this month, still ranked among the industry's favorite stocks but did drop to No. 9 from No. 4.
+Financial services giant JP Morgan Chase (JPM.N), whose acknowledgement of a multi-billion dollar trading loss has pushed its share price down 21 percent this month, still ranked among the industry's favourite stocks but did drop to No. 9 from No. 4.

-Newcomers on the favorites list include car company Ford Motor Co, whose dramatically improved financial health led to a ratings upgrade from Moody's Investors Services this week, insurer American International Group, whose earnings more than doubled in the first quarter, and billionaire investor Warren Buffett's Berkshire Hathaway.
+Newcomers on the favourites list include car company Ford Motor Co (F.N), whose dramatically improved financial health led to a ratings upgrade from Moody's Investors Services this week, insurer American International Group (AIG.N), whose earnings more than doubled in the first quarter, and billionaire investor Warren Buffett's Berkshire Hathaway (BRKa.N).

 Goldman found that the basket of 50 stocks that "matter most" has outperformed the S&P 500 by 55 basis points on a quarterly basis since 2001 and has outperformed the S&P 500 by 62 basis points for the year to date through May 15.